-- Heartbreak over rejection→ resilience in the face of rejection
+- Moving from heartbreak over rejection to resilience in the face of rejection

-- Jealousy of other writers→ support for and happiness about others’ successes
+- Moving from jealousy of other writers to support for and happiness about others’ successes

-- Imposter syndrome→ confidence about your value and the value of your writing (a great chapter on this from Charlie Jane Anders here)
+- Getting past imposter syndrome to a place of confidence about your value and the value of your writing (a great chapter on this from Charlie Jane Anders here)

-- Taking all feedback to heart→ taking feedback with a grain of salt
+- Moving from taking all feedback to heart to taking feedback with a grain of salt

-- Focusing on rules and recipes for writing→ seeing writing as an art form and rules as suggestions
+- Moving from a focus on rules and recipes for writing to seeing writing as an art form and rules as suggestions

 That sounds fine, but how would you go about changing your attitudes?